Wednesday Sept. 19, 2007

 I hear that your Dad is moving again.
 I think he is trying to match my record.
 When I came to Canada I moved 32 times in fours years.
 Then I lived in the same house on Maybourne Avenue for 28 years.
 I hope you enjoy your new place and that one day your Dad buys another house - maybe the one he is moving to?

 I thought of you a lot after we met at Jason's wedding.
 I was very proud of you and the way that you fitted so well into all the functions, and the way that you got on so well with all the people that you met.
-And, you absolutely amazed me with your signing at the Kareoke.
+And, you absolutely amazed me with your singing at the Kareoke.
 So now I have to learn to sing to keep up with you.

-Remember the challenge I gave you that I will be able to beat in a running race even as you get older.
+Remember the challenge I gave you; that I will be able to beat in a running race even as you get older.
 I still keep in good shape swimming and cycling, although I am not running as much.
 You will have to give me your times so that I know what target I have to keep ahead of.

 That's it for now.
 Big hugs, Grandpa Fred.